lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 changes in its statewide vote share.
 For instance, if Democrats would win ten percent more seats if they received five percent more of the vote, then a plan would have a responsiveness of two.
 The higher a plan's responsiveness, the better it is thought to be.
-Stephanopoulos writes:
+Stephanopoulos finds that more homogeneous districts are more responsive, and writes:

-> **Advocates of responsive elections... may push without hesitation for spatially homogeneous districts to be drawn, since it is these districts that seem most likely (in the aggregate) to reflect the public’s evolving preferences.**
+> Advocates of responsive elections... may push without hesitation for spatially homogeneous districts to be drawn, since it is these districts that seem most likely (in the aggregate) to reflect the public’s evolving preferences.

 In sum, district homogeneity is associated with a variety of positive democratic outcomes.